MarkZither/mywyamblog/input/posts/2020-09-17-local-hostname-resolution-to-port.md

 netsh interface portproxy add v4tov4 listenport=80 listenaddress=git.local connectport=3005 connectaddress=127.0.0.3
 ```

+Between the 16 million loopback addresses and 65 thousand (48k usable according to [TCP/IP number usage] and the Microsoft article [Port Exhaustion and You]) ports that leaves us a whole lot of services we can address on a single machine. {.alert-information}

 I still need to figure out how this will work with IPv6 at the moment I only use IPv4 locally.
+I also need to understand the exact equivalence of127.0.0.0/8 and::1/128.

 netsh interface portproxy add v6tov4 listenport=80 listenaddress {IPv6Address | HostName} \[connectaddress=] {IPv4Address | HostName} \[[connectport=] {Integer | ServiceName}] \[[listenaddress=] {IPv6Address | HostName} \[[protocol=]tcp]

 Full [Network Shell (netsh) documentation](https://docs.microsoft.com/en-us/windows-server/networking/technologies/netsh/netsh-interface-portproxy) on Microsoft docs.

 ## References
 [Using port number in Windows host file]: https://stackoverflow.com/a/36646749/7400768
+[TCP/IP number usage]: https://stackoverflow.com/questions/113224/what-is-the-largest-tcp-ip-network-port-number-allowable-for-ipv4
+[Port Exhaustion and You]: https://docs.microsoft.com/en-us/archive/blogs/askds/port-exhaustion-and-you-or-why-the-netstat-tool-is-your-friend